richmondu/libfaceid/README.md

 ### Face Identification

+- Recognize only when eyes are not closed and mouth is not open
+- Images per person should at least be 50 images.
+Increase the number of images per person by cropping images with different face backgound margin, slight rotations, flipping and scaling.
 - Classification model should consider the maximum number of users to support.
-For example, SVM is known to be good for less than 100 classes/persons only.
+For example, SVM is known to be good for less than 100k classes/persons only.
 - Should support unknown identification by setting a threshold on the best prediction.
 If best prediction is too low, then consider as Unknown.
 - Set the number of consecutive failed attempts allowed before disabling face recognition feature.
 Should fallback to passcode authentication if identification encounters trouble recognizing people.
 - Images used for successful scan should be added to the existing dataset images during face enrollment making it adaptive and updated so that a person can be recognized with better accuracy in the future even with natural changes in the face appearance (hairstyle, mustache, pimples, etc.)